vpinball/vpinball/docs/Accelerometer Velocity Input Tech Note.md

 Windows).
 USB HID doesn't provide reliable message delivery or a consistent time base.
 This means that the simulator and the accelerometer can't synchronize their discrete time steps.
-Both work in terms of discrete time, but *different* discrete time cycles.
-As a result, VP is effectively resampling a discrete-time signal asynchronously, which injects a great deal of noise and distortion into the signal.
+Both work in terms of discrete time, but with different discrete-time sampling rates and unsynchronized sampling cycles.
+As a result, VP is effectively resampling a discrete-time signal asynchronously, with no knowledge of the underlying sampling rate its trying to convert.
+This injects a great deal of noise and distortion into the signal.

 It's easiest to understand this in practical terms with an example.
 Suppose that the accelerometer emits this series of acceleration